• Skip to primary navigation

 • Eggs - This is to help the breadcrumbs stick to the onion rings.

-• Breadcrumbs - You can use any breadcrumbs, but we love panko breadcrumbs as they make the onion rings really crispy.
+• Breadcrumbs - You can use any breadcrumbs to make onion rings in the oven, but we love panko breadcrumbs as they make the onion rings really crispy.

 • Seasoning - We used a Cajun seasoning, but you can use your favourite seasoning blend.
 Italian or Fajita work well too.